Graph Laplacian Learning with Exponential Family Noise: Experiments

 \subsection{Animals Dataset}

-The Animals dataset \citep{kemp2008discovery} is a binary matrix of size $33 \times 102$.
-Each row corresponds to an animal species and each column corresponds to a boolean feature such as ``has wings?", ``has lungs?", ``is dangerous?".
-To learn a graph that represents the similarity between these animals, previous work \citep{egilmez2017graph,kumar2020unified} used a heuristic statistic $S=\frac{1}{d}XX^T+\frac{1}{3}I$ suggested by \citet{banerjee2008model} to deal with the binary signals.
-We instead explicitly model the binary signals using the Bernoulli distribution, resulting in an improper Bernoulli-Logit-Normal model \citep{atchison1980logistic}, and use GLEN to learn a graph Laplacian.
-Details can be found in Appendix.~\ref{sec:glen_bernoulli}.
+We also evaluate our method on the Animals dataset \cite{kemp2008discovery}.
+The Animal dataset is a binary matrix of size $33 \times 102$, where each row corresponds to an animal species and each column corresponds to a boolean feature such as ``has wings?", ``has lungs?", ``is dangerous?".
+Our goal is to learn a graph where each node represents a specie and each edge represents the similarity between them.
+To accommodate smooth models to the binary signals, previous work \cite{egilmez2017graph,kumar2020unified} used a heuristic statistic $\mathbf{S}=\frac{1}{d}\mathbf{XX}^T+\frac{1}{3}\mathbf{I}$ suggested by \cite{banerjee2008model}.
+We instead explicitly model the binary signals using the Bernoulli distribution, resulting in an improper Bernoulli-Logit-Normal model \cite{atchison1980logistic}, and use GLEN to learn a graph Laplacian.
 We compare our results with CGL and plot the learned graphs in Fig.~\ref{fig:learned_animal_graphs}.
 For CGL, we steadily increase the regularization to encourage sparsity so long as the algorithm converges and no isolated node exists.
 Note that GLEN learns sparser graphs and more clear community structures.
-Our method also learns meaningful structure that is ignored by CGL, such as the insect sub-network ``Bee-Butterfly-Ant-Cockroach".
+Our method also learns meaningful structures that are ignored by CGL, such as the insect sub-network ``Bee-Butterfly-Ant-Cockroach".